peedy2495/tf-ansible-ubuntu-desktop/README.md

 The file *`vars.tf`* is for defining basic variables.

 ## Prerequisites:
-1st, a cloud-init image on your hypervisor (how to bake, see below)
+1st, a cloud-init image on your hypervisor (how to bake, see below).

-Next, a Proxmox api-token and saved it's values in *`token.export`*
+Next, a Proxmox api-token and saved it's values in *`token.export`*.

 Create in your main project-dir a file named: token.export
 Content: